luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Useful-Tips.md

 When the `euintx` variable is not initialized, it is considered to be 0.
 Every FHE function that receives an uninitialized `euintx` assumes that it is `FHE.asEuintX(0)`.

-`FHE.asEuintX(0)` is actually used quite often.
-Fhenix takes this frequent use into consideration and pre-calculates the values of `FHE.asEuintX(0)` during node initialization.
+`FHE.asEuintX(0)` is actually used quite often. luxfhe takes this frequent use into consideration and pre-calculates the values of `FHE.asEuintX(0)` during node initialization.
 Therefore, when `FHE.asEuintX(0)` is used during operation, the pre-calculated values are returned (which saves computing resources and gas).

 ## Re-encrypting a Value